-For example, a car is not assembled with parts that are found on the sidewalk outside of the factory, but rather with tires, glass, steel, wires and other materials purchased from a supplier.
+For example, a car is not assembled with parts that are found on the sidewalk outside of the factory but rather with tires, glass, steel, wires, and other materials purchased from a supplier.
 This is an example of a B2B transaction.

-Only once the car is built and is ready to market to consumers, will businesses switch to a business to consumer (B2C) strategy.
+Only once the car is built and is ready to market to consumers will businesses switch to a business-to-consumer (B2C) strategy.

-And that’s what makes business to business marketing strategies considerably more complicated than B2C.
+And that’s what makes business to business development strategies considerably more complicated than B2C.
 How do you get your message out to businesses that are not, necessarily speaking, explicitly asking for your goods, such as cybersecurity for SMBs?